studioespresso/craft-flare/README.md

-# Flare

-Flareapp.io integration for Craft CMS
+# Flareapp.io integration for Craft CMS

 ## Requirements

-This plugin requires Craft CMS 4.12.0 or later, and PHP 8.1 or later - <br>and an account at [flareapp.io](https://flareapp.io/?via=studioespresso) *(Affiliate link, you're supporting further maintenance of this plugin by signing up through that link - thanks!)*
+- Craft CMS 4.12 or later, or Craft CMS 5.0 or later.
+- An account at [flareapp.io](https://flareapp.io/?via=studioespresso) (Affiliate link, you're supporting further maintenance of this plugin by signing up through that link - thanks! ❤️)

 ## Installation